↑

 Instructions

-• Heat a small cast iron skillet (or other non-stick skillet) over medium heat and add 16 ounces corn.
+• Heat a small cast iron skillet (or other non-stick skillet) over medium heat and add corn.
 Cook, stirring, until heated through.

-• Add half drained diced tomatoes with green chiles (5 ounces), reserving the other half to garnish just before serving.
+• Add about half of the drained diced tomatoes with green chiles, reserving the other half to garnish just before serving.

-• Add 7-8 ounces cream cheese, one cube at a time, stir to melt the cheese and combine all ingredients.
+• Add the cream cheese, one cube at a time, stir to melt in the cream cheese and combine all ingredients.
 You may not use all the cream cheese, just keep adding until it's to your liking.
-I suggest at least adding 7 ounces, though.
+I suggest at least adding 7 ounces.

-• Once the cheese is melted and all ingredients are combined, add ½ teaspoon chili powder, ½ teaspoon garlic powder, ½ teaspoon salt, pepper and red pepper flakes.
+• Once the cream cheese is melted and all ingredients are combined, add ½ teaspoon chili powder, ½ teaspoon garlic powder, salt, black pepper and red pepper flakes.
 Stir to combine, then taste.
 Add more seasonings as desired.

 • Add ½ cup cheddar cheese and mix in until melted.
 Remove from heat.

-• Garnish with the reserved tomatoes and green chiles (5 ounces), 1 chopped avocado, 3-4 scallions, jalapeños and cilantro.
+• Garnish with the reserved tomatoes and green chiles, chopped avocado, scallions, jalapeños and cilantro.

 • Squeeze fresh lime juice over the top and sprinkle with additional red pepper flakes, if you like.